 The Beginners' Guide To Email Tagging That Can Help Boost Engagement

 Let's assume that you are the owner of a clothing store with branches in different cities.
-This month you are launching a new line of skirts & blouses but only in the city of New York.
+This month you are launching a new line of skirts and blouses but only in the city of New York.
 To generate awareness about this new line, you want to send an email to your subscribers.
 But it doesn't make sense to send an email to men or people in cities other than New York.
-In order to identify the group to whom you should send the email so that the information is relevant to them, you can use email tags.
+To identify the group to whom you should send the email so that the information is relevant to them, you can use email tags.

 Email tags are labels you can add to customers in your list based on different criteria and conditions.
 For example, tags based on emails that people interact with, engagement level, demographics (if that data is collected), purchase history (customers or non-customers), etc.

 Each customer can have multiple and a variable number of tags.
-For example, a customer named Susan can have the tags - woman, NYC-resident, vegan.
-And a customer named Paul can have tags - man, customer-sea-food.
+For example, a customer named Susan can have the tags woman, NYC-resident, vegan.
+And a customer named Paul can have the tags man, customer-sea-food.

-Tags are useful to manage a contact list that's growing and getting different types of people into.
+Tags are useful to manage a contact list that's growing and getting different types of people.
 Using tags, you can send targeted campaigns so that your customers don’t feel spammed.
 This increases engagement and reduces unsubscribers.

-Let's explore in-depth, three main uses of tags:
+Let's explore three main uses of tags in depth:

 Tags can be used to make sense of your list of subscribers.
 Let's say you have a bakery where you sell cakes, bread, and cookies online and have a list of 10,000 subscribers.

 How would you know which customers are interested in which category of products?
 You can do that by tagging a customer every time they order something from you.
-If they order a cake, you can add the tag 'cake', if they order bread every week, you can add a tag 'bread', 'weekly_customer' to them.
+If they order a cake, you can add the tag “cake.”
+If they order bread every week, you can add tags “bread” and “weekly_customer.”

 This will keep your list organized into smaller parts and help you make sense of data as well.
-For example, You can easily see that if 80% of customers have the tag 'bread' and only a few have the tag 'cake', then it means that you should focus on your cake sales or making 'bread' people aware that you sell cakes as well.
+For example, if 80% of customers have the tag “bread” and only a few have the tag “cake,” then it means that you should focus on your cake sales or make “bread” customers aware that you sell cakes as well.

 If you want to send a highly targeted campaign based on the interests and past actions of subscribers, tags will be really useful.

-2. b) Have purchased something from you at least 3 times in the past 30 days
+b) Have purchased something from you at least three times in the past 30 days.

-To this segment, you can send an email launching your new range of sandwich-spread.
-This will be highly relevant to this segment & you will have good sales ;)
+To this segment, you can send an email launching your new range of sandwich spreads.
+This will be highly relevant to this segment and will drive good sales.

-If you have defined the right rules in your email marketing software, tags can be automatically based on the condition you define.
+If you have defined the right rules in your email marketing software, tags can be applied automatically based on the conditions you define.

-For example, you can create a rule that whenever someone hasn't opened your email in the past 60 days, add a tag 'inactive' to them.
-And then, you can create an automation that gets triggered whenever someone gets the tag 'inactive' and this automation fires a re-engagement email to them or unsubscribes them automatically from the list.
+For example, you can create a rule that whenever someone hasn’t opened your email in the past 60 days, add a tag “inactive” to them.
+Then, you can create an automation that gets triggered whenever someone gets the tag “inactive,” and this automation fires a re-engagement email or unsubscribes them automatically.

 Leveraging tags to increase the efficiency of your email marketing efforts and send targeted campaigns in SendX is super easy.